DuncanMays/axon-ECRG/README.md

 asyncio.run(main())
 ```

+RPCs can also be run in their own thread or a Process by passing `executor='Thread'` or `executor='Process'` to the rcp decorator.
+Be warned that this feature is on the chopping block, to be replaced by literal `ThreadPool` or `ProcessPool` executors rather than threads and processes instantiated per call.

 #### How do I find workers on my network?

 It can be a logistical challenge to keep track of the IP addresses of the workers on your network.
 To help with this task, axon comes with a discovery module that can be used to discover workers and other entities.
 If I had two workers on my network I could find their IP addresses you running the following command in a python terminal: